VijayHYadav/Introduction-to-Entity-Framework-Core-6/README.md

     Maybe we want to use a query into a database to see that the money was transferred to the correct account

+Unit Testing
+- A unit test deals with individual units of source code.
+- Unit tests are usually fast.